AI · M&A · Cross-border

 AI buyer agents in cross-border procurement.

-The agent-reading layer that operates against suppliers in B2B procurement, structurally similar to the screening layer in M&A.
+The agent-evaluation layer that operates against suppliers in B2B procurement, structurally similar to the screening layer in M&A.

 Problem